Blog Design-Build to Achieve Lean Manufacturing

 At A M King, whether it’s the development of a new facility, or in the projects we do daily — renovating and modernizing facilities — we are continually charged with assisting our clients in making their manufacturing processes more efficient through our design and construction expertise.
 Therefore, it’s our job to understand each client’s view of lean manufacturing and then provide our Design-Build services with the concept in mind.

 From my perspective, the primary aspect of lean manufacturing is the elimination of waste in the form of inefficiencies related to labor, movements and materials essential to the manufacturing process.
-Thus, every time I take on a new project for client, I remember the best practices for attaining lean manufacturing by using the eight waste-reducing efficiencies represented in the mnemonic TIMWOODS:
+Thus, every time I take on a new project for a client, I remember the best practices for attaining lean manufacturing by using the eight waste-reducing efficiencies represented in the mnemonic TIMWOODS:

 - T-Transport – Eliminate unnecessary movement of materials

 - The flow of an entire plant needs to be considered when designing and installing a new manufacturing line.
 If the line is installed on one side of the plant, and parts come from the opposite side of the plant, it’s no longer a lean line.

 - Beyond manufacturing equipment layout, it is critical to design with “in-que” parts and material storage in mind.
 Too much space, or too little, will lead to disruptions and waste along the line.

 - M-Motion – Workplace ergonomics and elimination of excessive labor movement